dell-cloud-marketplace/docker-nginx/README.md

 ### 3. Edit the Nginx Configuration

 If you used the volume mapping option as listed in the [Advanced Usage](#advanced-usage), you can directly change the Nginx configuration via **/etc/nginx/sites-enabled/default** on the host.
-To restart Nginx, enter the container using [nsenter](#nsenter), and do:
+To reload the configuration, enter the container using [nsenter](#nsenter), and do:

 ```no-highlight
 nginx -s reload